Words on the Wind

 The wind phone was first imagined in Japan by Itaru Sasaki in 2010 when he placed an unconnected rotary phone in his garden to help him cope with the death of his cousin: https://en.wikipedia.org/wiki/Wind_phone

-As Ellensburg is known for its wind, the wind phone complements the poetry pole: Both the pole and the wind phone are broad invitations to connect something within to something outside of ourselves.
-Both allow us to send our words on the wind.
-Those who visit these places are connected by their humanity and their willingness to search for the words.
+As Ellensburg is known for its wind, the wind phone complements the poetry pole: The pole and the wind phone are broad invitations to connect something within to something outside of ourselves.

 Follow the social media pages linked below to follow the pole and phone.

 A huge thank you to the City of Ellensburg's Parks and Recreation Commission, the Community Garden of Wippel Park, Morning Rotary's Heritage Native Pollinator Plant Garden group, the City Council, and the Ellensburg Arts Commission for their support of these projects.
+A special thank you to the Wippel Family for donating this land for a city park.

-Deepest gratitude to Jim Bodeen (original Keeper of the Pole), Dan Peters (current Keeper of the Pole in Selah), and Chris Schambacher for such benevolent support in the creation of these projects.
+Deepest gratitude to Jim Bodeen (original Keeper of the Pole), Dan Peters (current Keeper of the original Pole in Selah), and to Chris Schambacher for such benevolent support in the creation of these projects.
 Thank you to my family for their wholehearted support, patience, and faith.